anaconda/pyscript-tutorial/02_interactive_apps_and_ffi.md

 </div>
 ```

-The listing is quite articulate, so I would recommend hit the `Save`
+The listing is quite articulate, so I would recommend hitting the `Save`
 button, and then the `Run` button to see the result.
-The page contains two series of buttons (i.e. button groups): the first to select
+The page contains two series of buttons (also referred to as "button groups").
+The first to select
 the number of dice we want to roll; the second to choose which die we should be
 rolling.
 The `Roll` button shown at the bottom of the page will trigger the rolling.
 The `<div id="outcome">` element will display the generated result.
 The graphics of the button have been gathered from `rgbstudios.com`, emulating
 their (much more comprehensive) [dnd-dice](https://rgbstudios.org/projects/dnd-dice) app.
+The very difference with that app though is that it is **not** using any PyScript nor
+any Python at all, differently from what we are about to do!

 Now onto the Python code!
 First things first, let's switch interpreter to
 **Micropython**: